Silhouette of a mans profile behind a blue circle light on a black background.

 Channel optimisation

 Utilise your customer profiles to identify the most effective marketing channels to reach your target audience.
-By understanding their preferences and behaviors, you can allocate your resources towards channels that yield the highest return on investment.
+By understanding their preferences and behaviours, you can allocate your resources towards channels that yield the highest return on investment.

 Campaign optimisation

-Ideal Customer
+Ideal customer

-Your Ideal Customer exists at the intersection of “what they want”, “what you want”, and your unique ability to give it to them.
+Your ideal customer exists at the intersection of “what they want”, “what you want”, and your unique ability to give it to them.

 Case Studies of Successful Targeted Marketing Campaigns